 Always go for a test drive to confirm the symptoms and the customer complaint.
 Many driver complaints are because they are not familiar with how the system operates.
 Another common problem happens when someone changes the following distance, or a guest driver disables an ADAS system.
 Many drivers do not understand that proper road marking is required for the system to work.

 Service information is key to servicing Mercedes ADAS systems.
-Every chassis has its nuances and quarks.
+Every chassis has its nuances.
 Also, new technology like cameras mounted in the rear pillars can catch you off guard.

 A great piece of advice is not to erase codes to see if they come back.
 In some cases, you are better off correcting the problem and letting the code go away on its own on the test drive after a repair.
 Many of the codes will reset in one key cycle or test drive.